Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 Low-carb diets are known to be good for heart health, as they may:

-• Increase good cholesterol levels
+- Increase good cholesterol levels

-• Decrease blood pressure; and
+- Decrease blood pressure; and

-• Decrease triglyceride levels
+- Decrease triglyceride levels

-A study has found that overweight people who lowered the number of refined carbohydrates in their diets and increased their intake of healthy fats — while still eating fiber-rich foods — had bigger improvements in cardiovascular disease risk factors than those who followed a higher-carb, lower-fat diet.
+found that overweight people who reduced their intake of refined carbohydrates and increased their intake of healthy fats, while still eating fiber-rich foods, had greater improvements in cardiovascular disease risk factors

 #3: It Can Improve Blood Sugar

-Any foods with carbohydrates — even those we wouldn’t think of as sugary — break down into simple sugars in the body.
+Any foods with carbohydrates, even those we wouldn’t think of as sugary, break down into simple sugars in the body.

 What Is a Keto Diet?

-The keto — or ketogenic — diet is a very low-carb, high-fat diet that has become extremely popular in recent years.
+The keto, or ketogenic diet, is a very low-carb, high-fat diet that has become extremely popular in recent years.
 Its goal is to reach ketosis, which causes your body to produce ketones from the fat in your liver and use fat, not carbs, as its main source of fuel.
 This causes the body to burn fat more quickly, which leads to weight loss.

-Is a Keto Diet Good for Hypothyroidism?
+Is a Keto Diet Bad for Hypothyroidism?

-While the keto diet is beneficial for people with many medical conditions — including epilepsy or insulin sensitivity — it is generally not recommended for people with low-functioning thyroids.
+While the keto diet is beneficial for people with many medical conditions, including epilepsy or insulin sensitivity, it is generally not recommended for people with low-functioning thyroids.

 Low-Carb Diet and Thyroid: How Many Carbs Should You Eat With Hypothyroidism?

 Many people think that those with hypothyroidism should not have a dietary intake of fewer than 100 grams of carbohydrates per day to prevent impaired thyroid function.
+Others feel that lower carb totals are okay, but that people on a low-carb, high-fat diet should take breaks from carb restriction to help restore thyroid function to normal.

 Three Additional Lifestyle Changes to Control Your Weight Due to Hypothyroidism